CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

    -  call routines to read and write tracer restart data

 #.
 If strict conservation is necessary, add conservation diagnostics using the
-   topographical ponds as an example, see :ref:`ponds`
+   topographical ponds as an example, :ref:`ponds`

 #.
 Update documentation, including **icepack_index.rst** and **ug_case_settings.rst**